Home / South Africa

 Leave Stellenbosch and drive to Hermanus.
 I recommend taking the scenic route along the shores of False Bay via Pringle Bay — it's a bit longer but the views are totally worth it.

-If you're visiting between June and November, you're in whale-watching season!
-Book a boat or canoe trip to get up close.
-Even from the shore, you're likely to spot these majestic creatures.
+If you're visiting between June and November, you're here in the whale-watching season!
+Book a boat or canoe trip if you would like to get up close to the animals.
+However, even from the shore, you're likely to spot these majestic creatures.
 The Hermanus Cliff Path is a fantastic spot for this.
-If horseback riding is your thing, Heaven and Earth Trails offers lovely rides through picturesque farmland.

 Day 4

 If you're up for a slight detour and the weather's clear, head to the Outeniqua Pass Lookout Point.
-The mountain views along the coast are simply breathtaking.
+The mountain views along the coast are simply breathtaking!

 Day 5